satpalsr/sdk/docs/server.entity.md

 </td><td>

-Sets the character controller for the entity.
+Sets the controller for the entity.

 </td></tr>